Nadi International Airport: History

 The original airstrips at Nadi were built by New Zealand from August 1939, being completed in March 1940; they were paid for by the British colonial authorities.
 They were extended by New Zealand from November 1941; the first 7000 ft runway was completed by January 1942 and the other two by April 1942.
 The work was requested by the United States of America for the South Pacific air ferry route and paid for as reverse Lend-Lease.
 In 1941 American engineer Leif J. Sverdrup discussed progress on the airfields with Walter Nash, then New Zealand Minister of Finance.
 Nash recalled Sverdrup saying that there was no formal agreement for payment for what was called Nandi Airport by America, so on the back of one of his cards Sverdrup drew a cross representing the airfield, wrote "£250,000" and initialled it "L.J.S."
 The extension was actually estimated to cost £750,000.

-The airfield was used by the United States Army Air Forces when the Pacific War began in 1941, as USAAF Nandi [sic].
-Early in the war, B-17 Flying Fortresses were flown from Nadi against Japanese targets in the Philippines and Solomon Islands.
-In 1943, the 42d Bombardment Group flew B-25 Mitchells from Nadi.
-During this period, the U.S. Navy used the airfield as well, labeling it Naval Air Facility Nandi (NAF Nandi).

-After the war ended, control of Nadi Airport was handed over to New Zealand on 20 December 1946, and the Civil Aviation Authority of New Zealand began operations from Nadi in 1947.
-At independence in 1970, the Fijian government began participating in the organisation of Nadi Airport, before full control was handed over in 1979.

-The first tarmac runway was constructed in 1946 at a cost of £46,500; 7000 ft by 150 ft.